 - they are widely available

-- they can be for amounts up to £10,000 and sometimes much more
+- they can be for large amounts

 The disadvantages of loans are that: